luongz/iptv-jp/README.md

 # smth
-List chạy bằng tiền!
+VI : List chạy bằng tiền!
 Ghi cre vào nhé.
 Cứ chôm link thì có cdb host đâu.
 Thân.

+EN : We maintain the list by money.
+Don't stolen them.
+You can using as your personal list by adding the credit.
+Thanks.

 # We need your help
 we paid the hosting.
 Check out the paypal in the list.